 As the global fleet of aircraft ages, an increasing number of retired aircraft are reaching the end of their service life.
-It is estimated that around 2,000 civil aircraft (excluding military aircraft) are currently grounded, awaiting proper end-of-life treatment, with an additional 250 expected to be retired annually for the next two decades.
+It is estimated that around 2,000 civil aircraft (excluding military aircraft) are currently grounded and awaiting proper end-of-life treatment, with an additional 250 expected to be retired annually over the next two decades.
 Though the volume of retired aircraft is smaller compared to the automotive sector, the materials and components within these aircraft hold significant value, making the dismantling and recycling of these assets a vital industrial process.

 Various dismantling and recovery strategies have been proposed to balance cost, efficiency, and material quality.
 These strategies range from systematic disassembly to shredding, with several intermediate approaches in between.
 The ultimate goal is to select the most suitable strategy based on factors like material homogeneity, cost, and sustainability.